League of Legends Items Guide - Get Better Equipment for Better Games

 An alternative to machete which also gives bonus exp for large monsters.
 It should be used by junglers which rely on mana.
 Get it or machete at the beginning of the game if Jungle is your role.

 Starting items for support

 Relic Shield: +1 Gold every 10 seconds, +50 Health

 Passive: Grants a charge every 40 seconds which allows you to execute minions.
-Upon successful kill minion dies and both you and nearby allied champion receive full amount of gold that comes from this creep kill.
+Upon successful kill, minion dies and both you and nearby allied champion receive the full amount of gold that comes from this creep kill.
 On top of that transforms into a Targon's Brace after acquiring 500 gold with this method.

 Best choice for tanky supports.
 Improved survivability while also granting a chance to earn additional gold.
 Not a great choice for squishier champions since going for last hits with this item passive might be risky.

 Spellthief's Edge: +2 Gold every 10 seconds, 10 Ability Power, +25% to base mana regen

 Passive: Grants a charge every 10 seconds up to 3 charges total.
 Those can be used by damaging enemies with abilities to grant some bonus damage on hit.
 With every successfully landed ability you will receive a bonus gold and you will consume one charge.
 By upgrading this item to Frostfang and acquiring 500 gold through a passive your Frostfang will upgrade itself into the Eye of Frost.